kristy-lam/df-capstone-fe/documentation/project-planning.md

   - [x] renders SuccessDiv and the submit button disabled when the enquiry is successfully added
   - [x] renders error message and the submit button disabled when the enquiry cannot be added

+- EnqDeleteModal tests

+  - [x] renders the modal with the correct index

 - EnqSec tests

   - [x] renders testEnq when enquiries are available